 (c) Reclamation as required by 405 KAR is being accomplished and the operation is preventing material damage to the hydrologic balance in the cumulative impact area pursuant to 405 KAR 8:010, Section 14(2) and (3);

-(d) The mining operation, pursuant to 405 KAR 16:060, Section 8, has not proximately resulted in the contamination, diminution, or interruption of a ground or surface water supply which is used for domestic, agricultural, industrial or other beneficial purpose; and
+(d) The mining operation, pursuant to 405 KAR 16:060, Section 8, has not proximately resulted in the contamination, diminution, or interruption of a ground or surface water supply that is used for domestic, agricultural, industrial, or other beneficial purpose; and

-(e) The mining operation meets water quality criteria for bond release pursuant to 405 KAR 10:040.
+(e) The mining operation shall comply with water quality criteria for bond release pursuant to 405 KAR 10:040.

-(2) Surface and groundwater monitoring shall be coordinated with baseline data collection by conducting surface and groundwater monitoring at locations where baseline data was collected, or by other appropriate data collection and analysis procedures which will allow a comparison of baseline conditions with during-mining and postmining conditions.
+(2) Surface and groundwater monitoring shall be coordinated with baseline data collection by conducting surface and groundwater monitoring at locations where baseline data was collected, or by other appropriate data collection and analysis procedures that shall allow a comparison of baseline conditions with during-mining and postmining conditions.

-(4) Except as provided under subsection (7) of this section:
+(4) Except as established in subsection (7) of this section:

-(a) Surface and groundwater monitoring data collection shall begin during the calendar quarter of initial disturbance and continue during mining and reclamation until final bond release.
+(a) Surface and groundwater monitoring data collection shall begin during the calendar quarter of initial disturbance and continue during mining and reclamation until final bond release; and

 (5) If the results of any data collection indicate noncompliance with a permit condition, the permittee shall promptly notify the cabinet in writing and shall take immediate corrective actions to return the operations to compliance with all permit conditions.

-(6) The cabinet may require the installation of additional groundwater monitoring wells and surface water monitoring stations, the collection of additional quantity and quality parameters, and more frequent data collection and submittal if additional information is needed to meet the requirements of subsection (1) of this section.
+(6) The cabinet may require the installation of additional groundwater monitoring wells and surface water monitoring stations, the collection of additional quantity and quality parameters, and more frequent data collection and submittal if additional information is needed to comply with the requirements of subsection (1) of this section.